chimera-linux/chimera-linux.github.io/_posts/2025-02-14-new-images.md

 The 20250214 set of images is now published.

-This took longer than originally expected but there have been major changes that warranted waiting a bit longer for it
+This took longer than originally expected but there have been major changes that warranted waiting a bit longer for it.

 <!--more-->